epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/_index.md

 - *ProbestoRemove* : A character vector of CpGIDs to exclude based on the exploratory data analysis

 - *DetectionPval* : A matrix used to mask methylation values with a poor detection p-value (p>0.05); NA if poor detection, 1 otherwise

+- *logOddsContamin* : The average log odds from the SNP posterior probabilities from the outlier component; capturing how irregular the SNP beta-values deviate from the ideal trimodal distribution.
+Values greater than -4 are suggest potentially contaminated samples

 ## Pre-processing the data